nispok/snackbar/README.md

 ```
 If you need to know when the `Snackbar` is shown or dismissed, assign a `EventListener` to it.
 This is useful if you need to move other objects while the `Snackbar` is displayed.
 For instance,
-you can move a Floating Action Button up while the `Snackbar` is on screen:
+you can move a Floating Action Button up while the `Snackbar` is on screen.
+Note that if you only
+need to override a subset of the interface methods you can extend from `EventListenerAdapter`:

 ```java
 SnackbarManager.show(